All blogs

 What Is a Disclosure Form?

-A disclosure form is simply a document where you, the seller, share important facts about the property with the buyer.
+A disclosure form is a document where the seller shares important facts about the property with the buyer.
+This usually includes anything that could affect the value, safety, or desirability of the home.

 Are California Sellers Required to Disclose If Selling By Owner?